Yimeng000/ITCS352_DL_Project/README.md

 ```
 ---

-## Model Development (All model training and results are in the Baseline)
+## Model Development (All model training and results are in the Baseline/)

 The project follows an **iterative model improvement strategy** rather than isolated experiments.